neuropathology-lab/neurodetection/README.md

 ```
 ## Parameters detect_neurons_tif
 * **`input_dir`** Path to the input directory containing the images (.tif) for analysis. (required)
+* **`output_dir`** Path to the output directory where results will be saved.
+(Required)
-* **`output_dir`** A CSV file containing summary information about the analysis, including the number of detected objects and neurons (always generated).
+This script generates three types of results, each stored in separate subfolders: A CSV file containing summary information about the analysis, including the number of detected objects and neurons (always generated).
 A PNG plot visualizing the results (enabled by default).
 A CSV file with the centroids of detected neurons (disabled by default).
 * **`pixel_size`** Physical size of one image pixel in micrometers (μm).
 Pixel width and height must be equal. (required)
 * **`use_hematoxylin`** If set, isolates the hematoxylin channel from IHC-stained images before detection. (default: False)
 * **`closeness_threshold`** Minimum separation distance (in μm) between detected objects.
 If objects are closer than this threshold, only one will be retained.
 Set to 0 to disable. (default: 15μm)* **plot_classification** – If set, saves plots of the original image, detected objects, and final classified neurons.
 Takes only integers. (default: True)